-One of the cheapest businesses to start out of your own home is the business of reselling.
-Most people begin by selling their items that they no longer want.
-Once you’ve sold everything in your house except for the family dog, then you’ll need to restock to keep reselling.
+One of the cheapest businesses to start from home is the business of reselling.
+Most people begin by selling items that they no longer want or need.
+But once you’ve sold everything in your house, you’ll need to restock your inventory to keep your business going.

-Fortunately, there are several places to find items to resell without paying too much.
-Yard sales, thrift stores, auctions, and tag sales are all places that you can find bargains.
-It’s even possible to find items online to resell online.
+Fortunately, there are many places to find items to resell without paying too much.
+Yard sales, thrift stores, auctions, and garage sales are good places to find bargains.
+It’s even possible to find items online to resell.
 It sounds crazy, but I do it all the time.

-If you’re serious about reselling as a full-time job, then there are some key traits that will benefit you in the long-run.
-I’ve been reselling items for the past ten years casually.
-It wasn’t until the end of 2014 that I took it to the next level of making it my full-time job.
+If you’re serious about becoming a full-time reseller, then some key traits will benefit you in the long run.
+I casually resold items for ten years.
+It wasn’t until the end of 2014 that I took it to the next level by making it a full-time hustle.

-Over the years, I have witnessed how possible it is to make this your full-time job.
-Anyone can do it if they’re willing to stay dedicated, market their items, and stay focused.
+Over the years, I have witnessed how it’s possible to make this a full-time business.
+Since there are so many different platforms to sell on (eBay, OfferUp, Facebook Marketplace, Etsy, Craigslist, VarageSale, and more), anyone can do it if they’re willing to stay dedicated, market their items, and stay focused.

 1. Be Honest

-Honesty is always the best policy when you’re trying to run any business.
-The same is true for anyone serious about reselling items as a full-time job.
-It’s extremely easy to buy a piece that appeared to be flawless.
-Then, you bring it home, and it is practically worthless because of a hairline crack down the middle.
+Honesty is always the best policy when running any business.
+The same is true for anyone serious about becoming a reseller.
+It’s extremely easy to buy a piece that appears to be flawless.
+Then, you bring it home, and it’s practically worthless because of a hairline crack down the middle.

 Don’t worry; it’s okay to try and resell it.
 “Try” is the keyword.
-Always be 100% upfront about any damages to the items that you are trying to resell.
-Otherwise, you will earn a fast reputation for being a liar or crook.
+Always be 100% upfront about any damages to the items you are trying to resell.
+Otherwise, you will earn a reputation for being a liar or crook.
+If you buy low, you shouldn’t be out too much money if it doesn’t sell.

-Nowadays, selling on the internet from your own home is one of the most convenient, low-cost businesses.
-One negative feedback can ruin your reputation as a seller.
-Not only can it drain your enthusiasm and confidence, but it can caution future buyers from making any purchases from you.
+Nowadays, being a reseller on the internet is ideal because it’s from the comfort of your own home.
+It is one of the most convenient, low-cost businesses.
+However, one negative review can damage your reputation as a reseller.
+Not only can it drain your enthusiasm and confidence, but it can caution future buyers from buying from you.

 However, you will also have to deal with people who may not be so honest.
 Be prepared to deal with dishonesty, which leads me to my #2 tip for making it as a reseller.